Aguilera9812/recursivemodel-vlc/README.md

 ## Usage

+To run this recursive model you only need run the main_model.py.

-This model uses a set of parameters to defines features of source, receiver and environment, as follows:
+This model uses a set of parameters to define features of source, receiver and environment, as follows:

 ```python